This is most recent syllabus. Your final syllabus will be given during your first day of class

 - Verbi impersonali

 - Imperativo diretto, indiretto e con i pronomi

 - Il congiuntivo presente, passato, imperfetto e trapassato

 - Il periodo ipotetico

-At the end of the semester, students should reach the level B1-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-(In some cases a student may achieve B1 “plus” in the reading and writing competencies.)
-In practice, the student will be able to:
+At the end of the semester, you should reach the level B1 of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+(In some cases a student may achieve B1 + in the reading and writing competencies.)
+In practice, you will be able to:

 - Start to develop a more sophisticated understanding of Italian culture and contemporary society.

 - Required Text: a course reader that contains the majority of the reading materials, grammatical units and vocabulary to be covered in the course will be made available.

 - Supplementary Text: selected exercises and readings from various sources will be handed out periodically.